What did you study in college?

 Tell me about some of your other interests.

-I wish I could give an answer that dignifies the seriousness of the question.
-As it is, I don’t pretend to know what my life looks like five months from now, let alone five years.
 I’ve only ever had permanent residence on the East Coast of the United States, but I’m an at-will employee of life and all conditions are subject to change without advance notice or approval.
+The world may not be around for very much longer, and I am open to grand gestures on behalf of the people in it.

 Did you make this website? (or: Where’s the Wordpress/Squarespace logo?)

 Yes.
 This site (such as it is) is powered by Jekyll and GitHub Pages.
 Fonts are Inconsolata by Raph Levien, Merriweather by Sorkin Type (titles), and Alegreya Sans SC by Juan Pablo de Peral (small caps, instead of italics, because I read about it somewhere).
-Smart underlining is my own work, with inspiration and guidance from James Musgrave (GitHub), Adam Schwartz (Eager), and Marcin Wichary (Medium).
+The underlines are mine, with inspiration and guidance from James Musgrave (GitHub), Adam Schwartz (Eager), and Marcin Wichary (Medium).